Skip to main content

 The insurer may:

 • Not be able to offer you a quote.
-This does not mean you have been ‘refused’ insurance.
+This doesn’t mean you’ve been ‘refused’ insurance.
 It simply means you don’t fit within their underwriting guidelines.
-For example, if SAGA chose not to offer a quote to a 25 year old, that person has not been refused insurance.
+For example, if an insurer who specialises in insurance for the over 50’s chooses not to offer a quote to a 25 year old, that person has not been refused insurance.

-• Offer you insurance at a higher premium because they believe it is a higher risk.
-If the premium is more than you are happy (or able) to pay you should shop around, as not all insurers assess risk in the same way [see the section ‘Where can I get insurance?’].
+• Offer you insurance at a higher premium because they believe you pose a higher risk.
+If the premium is more than you are happy (or able) to pay you should shop around.
+Not all insurers assess risk in the same way.

-• Impose special terms such as a higher excess or a more exclusions and limitations policy.
+• Impose special terms such as a higher excess or include more exclusions or limitations in your policy.

 During a policy

-• Cancel your insurance but offer you a short ‘grace’ period during which you can arrange insurance somewhere else e.g 7 days.
-This is more likely to happen if the conviction was obtained during the policy.
+• Cancel your insurance but offer you a short ‘grace’ period during which you can arrange insurance somewhere else.

 • Impose special terms such as a higher excess or a more restrictive policy.